tony-o/raku-fez/README.md

 | org | org actions, use `fez org help` for more info |

-To see more information about any of these commands just run `fez help <cmd>`, example:
+To see more information about any of these commands just run `fez <cmd>`, example:

 ```
 ~$ fez resource